noirello/pyorc/docs/install.rst

 -------------------

-To install the module from source you need to build the Apache ORC C++ Core library with its dependecies first, which requires `cmake` -- in addition of a suitable C++ complier.
+To install the module from source you need to build the Apache ORC C++ Core library with its dependencies first, which requires `cmake` -- in addition of a suitable C++ complier.

 To make that easier, the project's `setup.py` file also contains a